-Individuals with a disability or an access and functional need (AFN).
+Individuals with a disability or an access or functional needs.
 Individuals with varying physical, emotional or developmental capabilities may be limited, completely or partially, in the degree to which they are able to fight an active shooter.
-However, individuals with a disability or AFN should consider using durable medical equipment or assistive devices as improvised weapons with which to attack an active shooter.
+However, individuals with a disability or access or functional needs should consider using durable medical equipment or assistive devices as improvised weapons with which to attack an active shooter.
 For example, using a power chair to ram an active shooter; using a cane as a bat; or hitting an active shooter with a cast.